VitaliiKulyk/mazeGen/README.md

 # mazeGen
-Engine for generating  a maze
+Engine for generating  a maze.
-Noone can stop me. dont know what to write here.
+Nobody can stop me. dont know what to write here.